top of page

 Glass of kanji with purple carrot stick and kanji in container in back ground

-I made spiced kanji last week, now it is ready for drinking.
 I got this recipe from my Indian friend.
 She kindly shared her mother's recipe with me and this is how it goes.

 The difference from my previous kanji recipe is it contains roast cumin seeds and asafoetida.
 I used black salt also known as kala namak, which is rich in sulphur and minerals iron, potassium, calcium and magnesium.